alxklk/Scinc/README.md

 * user defined overloaded operators don't support freestanding implementation yet
 * `operator[]` and `operator->` cannot be overloaded for now

-Function member can be declared as `static` and works reasonably well.
+Function member can be declared as `static` and then called with namespace resolution operator `::`.

 Variable declarations support only one variable at a time: `int a; int b;` is OK, `int a,b;` will cause an error.